TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 Overall, the State Department can be a fascinating and rewarding place to work, but you must be prepared for some drudgery as well.
 While my time in El Salvador was intense and I am grateful for the experience, I would not want to repeat it: 48,000 interviews were plenty for me!

-In addition to the information listed on the State Department’s website, two other useful sites give details about the NSEP and Boren awards.
-The recipients of these scholarships can fulfill their service obligation with the State Department through a program called Foreign Language Fellows.
+In addition to the information listed on the State Department ’s website, two other useful sites give details about the National Security Education Program (NSEP), and Boren awards.
+The recipients of these scholarships can fulfill their service obligation with the State Department through American English and American culture developed by the Office of English Language Programs.

 Related Topics